Mess in exploring product metrics

 The percentage of customers who are leaving the product / cancel the subscriptions (typically in a month).

-Notice that Churn Rate can still be high although revenue and number of users are increasing.
+Notice that the Churn Rate can still be high although revenue and number of users are increasing.
 It’s possible as long as the number of new users is greater than the number of left users.
-We can accomplish this by spending massive advertising, promotion campaigns which noted as operation cost/investment.
+We can accomplish this by spending massive advertising, and promotion campaigns which are noted as operation cost/investment.

 North Star Metric